 Why Law at Queens?

-- Ranking: Law at Queen’s is ranked in the top 150 Law Schools world-wide (QS World University Rankings 2022) and top 10 in the UK for graduate prospects (Times 2022).
+- Ranking: Law at Queen’s is ranked in the top 150 Law Schools world-wide (QS World University Rankings 2023) and top 10 in the UK for graduate prospects (Complete University Guide 2023).

 - Global Links: The School of Law at Queen’s is a member of the prestigious Law Schools Global League (LSGL).
 The LSGL brings together Law Schools that share a commitment not only to the globalisation of Law, but also to integrating global Law in their teaching and research.